howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ---
 title: Deploying to Production
-pageTitle: 'Continuous Deployment Tutorial with Heroku and Github Actions'
+pageTitle: 'Continuous Deployment Tutorial with Heroku and GitHub Actions'
-description: 'Learn how to create a continuous deployment (CD) pipeline with Github Actions for a GraphQL API with TypeScript, Apollo Server & Prisma.'
+description: 'Inside .'
 question:
-  Placeholder question?
+  When does a workflow get triggered automatically on GitHub Actions?
-answers: ['skip & take', 'skip & orderBy', 'take & where', 'where & orderBy']
+answers: ['Workflows need to be triggered manually', 'Workflows are triggered after every push', 'Workflows are triggered based on configurable events', 'Workflows are triggered when any underlying job is triggered']
-correctAnswer: 0
+correctAnswer: 2
 ---

-In this section of the tutorial you will be deplying your API to production, so that it can be used by you and others.
+In this section of the tutorial, you will be deploying your API to production so that it can be used by you and others.
 Unlike the previous sections, you will not develop any new features for your application in this chapter.
-Instead you will refactor your application to make it suitable for deployment on [Heroku](https://dashboard.heroku.com/).
-Additionally you will also automate the deployment process using [Github Actions](https://docs.github.com/en/actions) (this is also referred to as [continious deployment](https://en.wikipedia.org/wiki/Continuous_deployment)).
+Instead, you will refactor your application to make it suitable for deployment on [Heroku](https://dashboard.heroku.com/).
+Additionally, you will also automate the deployment process using [GitHub Actions](https://docs.github.com/en/actions) (this is also referred to as [continious deployment](https://en.wikipedia.org/wiki/Continuous_deployment)).

 ### Prerequisites

 You will need to install a few command line tools and create some accounts to follow along with this chapter.
-We suggest you do this now so as to not break the flow of the tutorial.
+We suggest you do this now so as not to break the flow of the tutorial.

 - **GitHub (Account)**: Create a free account on [GitHub](https://github.com/join).
-- **Github (CLI)**: Install the latest stable version of the [Github CLI](https://cli.github.com/).
-Afterwards, [log in to your GitHub account](https://cli.github.com/manual/gh_auth_login) on the CLI.
+- **GitHub (CLI)**: Install the latest stable version of the [GitHub CLI](https://cli.github.com/).
+Afterward, [log in to your GitHub account](https://cli.github.com/manual/gh_auth_login) on the CLI.
 - **Heroku (Account)**: Create a free account on [Heroku](https://signup.heroku.com/).
 - **Heroku (CLI)**: Install the latest stable version of the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-Afterwards, [log in to your Heroku account](https://devcenter.heroku.com/articles/heroku-cli#get-started-with-the-heroku-cli) on the Heroku CLI.
+Afterward, [log in to your Heroku account](https://devcenter.heroku.com/articles/heroku-cli#get-started-with-the-heroku-cli) on the Heroku CLI.
 - **[Docker](https://docs.docker.com/get-docker/)** and **[Docker Compose](https://docs.docker.com/compose/install/)**

-> **Note:** Docker and Docker Compose are used to run an instance of PostgreSQL database.
+> **Note:** Docker and Docker Compose will be used to run an instance of PostgreSQL database.
 If you prefer, you can install and run [PostgreSQL](https://www.postgresql.org/download/) natively as well.
-Since this tutorial will use docker to run PostgreSQL, you will need to make some slight changes.
+If you choose to run natively, you will need to make some slight changes to the instructions shown in this tutorial.

 With that out of the way, let's get started!